# #

 Latest News

-IRI ANNOUNCES CHANGES TO EXECUTIVE COMMITTEE, BOARD OF DIRECTORS
+IRI ANNOUNCES CHANGES TO ITS BOARD OF DIRECTORS

-WASHINGTON, D.C. – The Insured Retirement Institute (IRI) announced changes to its Executive Committee and Board of Directors.
-Joe Toledano,…
+WASHINGTON, D.C. – The Insured Retirement Institute (IRI) announced two new members have been elected to its Board of Directors: Mike…